 Resources Available 7

 Definitions 8

-About the Program 11
+About the Program .

-What is the purpose of the Sleep Centers and Medicine program?
 11

-When does HCA pay for sleep center and sleep medicine related care?
+What is the purpose of the Sleep Centers and Medicine program? .
 11

+When does HCA pay for sleep center and sleep medicine related care? .
+11

-Becoming an HCA-approved Center of Excellence (COE) 11
+Becoming an HCA-approved Center of Excellence (COE) .
+11

-Client Eligibility 13
+Client Eligibility .

-How do I verify a client's eligibility?
 13

+How do I verify a client's eligibility? .
+13

-Are clients enrolled in an HCA-contracted managed care organization (Neligible?
+Are clients enrolled in an HCA-contracted managed care organization (MC eligible?

-Managed care enrollment 15
+Managed care enrollment .
+14

-Clients who are not enrolled in an HCA-contracted managed care plan physical health services
+Clients who are not enrolled in an HCA-contracted managed care plan for physical health services

-Integrated managed care 16
+Integrated managed care .
+16

-Integrated Apple Health Foster Care (AHFC) 16
+Integrated Apple Health Foster Care (AHFC) .
+16

-Fee-for-service Apple Health Foster Care 16
+Fee-for-service Apple Health Foster Care .
+16

+Apple Health Expansion .
+17

+Reentry Initiative .
+17

-American Indian/Alaska Native (AI/AN) Clients 17
+American Indian/Alaska Native (AI/AN) Clients

-Provider Requirements 18
+Provider Requirements .

-What are the general responsibilities of a sleep center/sleep medicine provider?
 18

-Are providers responsible to verify a client's coverage?
+What are the general responsibilities of a sleep center/sleep medicine provider? .
 18

+Are providers responsible to verify a client's coverage? .
+18

-What are the client's rights to health care decisions?
-19
+What are the client's rights to health care decisions? .
+18

-Coverage 20
+Coverage .
+20

-What are the coverage criteria for sleep centers and sleep medicine relat services?
+What are the coverage criteria for sleep centers and sleep medicine related services?

-Sleep medicine testing (sleep apnea) 20
+Sleep medicine testing (sleep apnea) .
+20

-Sleep center physician consultations and referral for cognitive behavion therapy (CBT) 22
+Sleep center physician consultations and referral for cognitive behaviora therapy (CBT)

-Equipment and Supplies
+Equipment and Supplies .
+22

-Required clinical criteria 24
+Required clinical criteria .
+24

-Replacement of bi-level RAD equipment and supplies 25
+Replacement of bi-level RAD equipment and supplies .
+25

-Continuous positive airway pressure (CPAP) and supplies 26
+Continuous positive airway pressure (CPAP) and supplies .
+26

-Clinical criteria 26
+Clinical criteria .
+26

-Use of RAD instead of CPAP 27
+Use of RAD instead of CPAP .
+27

-Prior authorization for a CPAP device 27
+Prior authorization for a CPAP device .
+27

 Rental and purchase of a CPAP device 27

 Replacement of CPAP equipment and supplies 28

-CPT® codes and descriptions only are copyright 2022 American Medical Association.

 Mandibular advancement devices (oral appliances) 28

 Clinical criteria 28

 Prior authorization 29

 Exclusions 29

 Billing 29

 Payment 30

 Pulse oximetry 30

 Clinical criteria for standard oximeters 30

 Clinical criteria for enhanced oximeters 30

 Coverage Table for Equipment and Supplies 31

 Continuous positive airway pressure system (CPAP) coverage table 32

 Respiratory assist devices coverage 37

 Miscellaneous 39

 Authorization 41

 What are the general authorization requirements?
 41

 What is prior authorization (PA)?
 41

 What are the criteria for PA?
 42

 What is the PA process?
 42

 Is PA required for repairs to client-owned equipment?
 43

 What is expedited prior authorization (EPA)?
 43

 What are the EPA criteria?
 44

 What is the EPA process?
 44

 Expedited prior authorization (EPA) criteria table 44

 What is a limitation extension (LE)?
 45

 What are the LE criteria?
 45

 What is the LE process?
 45

 Billing 46

 What are the general billing requirements?
 46

 Billing with authorization numbers 46

 Is information available to bill for clients eligible for both Medicare and Medicaid?
 46

 How does HCA handle third-party liability coverage?
 46

 How do I bill claims electronically?
 47

 Billing for Services 48

 Billing for Supplies 48

 Add-on codes 49

 By report 49

-CPT® codes and descriptions only are copyright 2022 American Medical Association.

 Codes for unlisted procedures 49

-Diagnosis codes
+Diagnosis codes 49

-Discontinued codes
+Discontinued codes 50

-National correct coding initiative .
-50
+National correct coding initiative 50

-Medically Unlikely Edits (MUEs)
+Medically Unlikely Edits (MUEs) 50

-Procedure codes
+Procedure codes 51